bonny/WordPress-Simple-History/readme.txt

 The plugin works as a log/history/audit log/version history of the most important events that occur in WordPress.

-It’s a plugin that is good to have on websites where several people are involved in editing the content.
+It's a plugin that is good to have on websites where several people are involved in editing the content.

 Out of the box Simple History has support for: